 Yes, but they are also eligible for a deduction.
 The deduction varies depending on the age of the taxpayer.
 For taxpayers less than 60 years old, the deduction is $2,000 per person.
-For taxpayers between the ages of 60 and 64, the deduction is $12,500 per person.
-For taxpayers over 64 years old, the deduction is $15,000.
+For taxpayers age 60 or older, the deduction is $12,500.

-The deduction applies to the combined total of all retirement income from pensions and retirement accounts (like a 401(k) or an IRA).
-If you are 65 or older and have $15,000 or less in income from these sources, you will not pay income tax on them.
+The deduction applies to the combined total of all retirement income from pensions and retirement accounts like a 401(k) or an IRA.
+If you are 65 or older and have $12,500 or less in income from these sources, you will not pay income tax on them.